yzerlaut/CB1_ntwk_modeling/doc/text.md

 ## Results

-We next analyzed the .
-To this prupose, we adapted previous model of th. in a conductance-based network model of Starting from an excitatory-inhibitory spiking network model of the cortical assembly (Zerlaut et al., 2019), we
+We next analyzed whether the speci .
+To this purpose, we adapted a previous model of th. in a conductance-based network model of
+Starting from an excitatory-inhibitory spiking network model of the cortical assembly (Zerlaut et al., 2019), we

 We adapted a